The Augments: Plot

 Back on the Bird of Prey, Soong works on a way to remove aggressive behavior from the unborn Augment embryos.
 Malik, concerned by Soong's plan to hide from Starfleet and his tampering with the embryos, leads a mutiny which confines Soong to his quarters.
 With the help of Persis, Soong leaves the ship in an escape pod.
 Enterprise, once again in pursuit, detects the pod and brings Soong on board.
-Heading towards the Klingon colony in high warp in an attempt to stop Malik's plan, the Klingons detect their ship.
+Heading towards the Klingon colony at high warp in an attempt to stop Malik's plan, the Klingons detect their ship.
 Enterprise is forced to disable a Klingon cruiser when it tries to board.
 Malik kills Persis for her betrayal, and continues with his plan to attack the Klingons.
 Scans of the Qu'vat colony reveal three main population centers; the torpedo is armed with pathogens and prepared for deployment.

-The Enterprise arrives late, just after Malik fires the torpedo, but Enterprise destroys it, saving the Klingon colony.
+The Enterprise arrives at the Qu'vat colony just after Malik fires the torpedo, but Enterprise destroys it, saving the population.
 Soong helps disable the Klingon ship, hoping to save some of the Augments.
-However, Malik scuttles the Klingon ship, killing the remaining Augments and the embryos, and transports himself onto Enterprise in an attempt to kill Soong in revenge, but Archer manages to kill Malik first.
-The Klingons call off their retaliation against Earth, and Soong returns to the Starfleet Detention Center.
-In custody, he begins to doubt the feasibility of genetically engineering humans and wonders if perfecting artificial life has better prospects for the future.
+However, Malik scuttles the Klingon ship, killing the remaining Augments and the embryos; and transports himself onto Enterprise in an attempt to kill Soong in revenge.
+Archer manages to kill Malik first, blowing a hole clear through him.
+The Klingons call off their retaliation against Earth, and Soong is returned to the Starfleet Detention Center.
+In custody, he begins to doubt the feasibility of genetically engineering humans; and wonders if perfecting artificial life holds better possibilities for the future.